Floydlang/floyd/Docs/Floyd toplevel.md

 ### COMPONENT

 Grouping of related functionality encapsulated behind a well-defined interface.
 Executes in one process - process agnostic.
-Requires using container to do mutation / concurrency.
 JPEGLib, JSON lib.
 Custom component for syncing with your server.

-Passive, pure.
+There are two types of components: pure and unpure.

+- Pure components have no side effects, like a ZIP library or a matrix-math library.
+They are also passive.
+- Unpure components may be active (detecting mouse clicks and calling your code) and may affect the world around you or give different results for each call. get_time() and get_mouse_pos(), on_mouse_click(). read_directory_elements().

 	jpeglib.component.floyd -- declares a component, including docs and exposed API

-???
-Components can be UNPURE!!
+Requires using container to do mutation / concurrency.

 ### CODE

 Classes.
 Instance diagram.
 Examples.
 Passive.
 Pure.

 	jpeg_quantizer.floyd, colortab.floyd -- implementation source files for the jpeglib